thcipriani/train-stats/README.md

 plt.show()
 ```

-    /tmp/ipykernel_357126/2853478908.py:6: UserWarning: The figure layout has changed to tight
+    /tmp/ipykernel_832040/2853478908.py:6: UserWarning: The figure layout has changed to tight
       plt.tight_layout(pad=5)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 7.3% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 17.9% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 7.6% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 9.5% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 9.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 28.3% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 22.1% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 8.0% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 19.8% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)